Our Favorite Kitchen Island Seating Ideas Perfect for Family and Friends

-Kitchen islands with seating generally boast cantilevered countertops supported by table legs, 12- to 19-inch-deep breakfast bar overhangs, or table-style extensions.
-Whether bar or table, seating should be situated on the island's outer perimeters so sitters can enjoy the cooking action without being in the chef's way.
+Kitchen islands with seating generally feature cantilevered countertops supported by table legs, 12- to 19-inch-deep breakfast bar overhangs, or table-style extensions.
+Whether the island is bar- or table-height, seating should be situated on the island's outer perimeters so those seated can enjoy the cooking action without being in the chef's way.

 An island's seating capacity depends on the size of the island, the other functions it must house, and its location within the work triangle.
 No matter the layout, however, there are a few basic measurements to consider when designing kitchen island seating.

 Aisles on each side of the island should be at least 42 inches wide to ensure that traffic moves easily around the island.
 When two cooks will be working in the space simultaneously, 48-inch widths are preferred.

 When designing an island with seating, think about whether you want an uninterrupted span of countertop or an island with multiple levels meant to manage different tasks.
 Consider placing a tall breakfast bar countertop to block views of cooking clutter spread across drop-down countertops.
-Or, position a lower or higher add-on table at the island's outer end.
-Amplify interest by using varying finishes and/or countertop surfaces to visually differentiate one tier from another.
+You could also position a lower or higher add-on table at the island's outer end.
+Amplify interest by using varying finishes or countertop surfaces to visually differentiate one tier from another.

-Choose seats that suit the island's height and that allow at least 12 inches of clear knee space; barstools fit underneath 42- to 46-inch-high breakfast bars; counter stools work with standard 36-inch-high island tops; low stools and dining chairs tuck beneath tabletop-height counters (30 inches).
+Choose seats that suit the island's height and allow at least 12 inches of clear knee space.
+Barstools fit underneath 42- to 46-inch-high breakfast bars, and counter stools work with standard 36-inch-high island tops.
+Low stools and dining chairs tuck beneath tabletop-height counters (30 inches).

 The National Kitchen and Bath Association recommends giving island sitters plenty of elbow room.
-Each seated diner at a 30-inch-high table or counter will need a 30-inch-wide by 19-inch-deep space; seats at 36-inch-high countertops require a 24-inch-wide by 15-inch-deep space; sitters at 42-inch-high counters require spaces measuring 24 inches wide by 12 inches deep.
+Each seated diner at a 30-inch-high table or counter, for example, will need a 30-inch-wide by 19-inch-deep space.
+Seats at 36-inch-high countertops require a 24-inch-wide by 15-inch-deep space; sitters at 42-inch-high counters require spaces measuring 24 inches wide by 12 inches deep.

-As long as there's an overhang or a kneehole of sorts, most any size of moveable or built-in island can handle at least a stool or two.
-Think beyond the rectangular when planning an island: round, L-shaped, and square versions provide high-interest silhouettes that supply plenty of utility.
+As long as there's an overhang or a kneehole of sorts, almost any size of moveable or built-in island can handle at least a stool or two.
+Think beyond rectangular forms when planning an island: round, L-shaped, and square versions provide high-interest silhouettes that supply plenty of utility.

 Some larger islands boast overhangs or breakfast bars on two outer sides, which allow a good number of guests to pull seats up to the work station.
-Other island designs separate work and play: the main island handles kitchen tasks while a round, square, or rectangular extension provides tablelike seating, with stools and chairs placed on three sides.
+Other island designs separate cooking and conversation: The main island handles kitchen tasks while a round, square, or rectangular extension provides tablelike seating, with stools and chairs placed on three sides.

-Whatever configuration you choose, make sure there's a seat for every member of your household and that the seating is easily accessed by those entering the kitchen through various doorways.
+Whatever configuration you choose, make sure there's an island seat for every member of your household and that the seating is easily accessed by those entering the kitchen through various doorways.
 For kitchens that connect to another room, it typically makes sense to position the island seating area along the open side.
 That way, stools or chairs are easily accessible when you walk in the room and face directly into the kitchen.